6 Best Things to Buy in December

 Warm Weather Stuff

 If you can possibly think ahead to next summer, you’re ahead of the pricing game for sporting goods.
 Last year’s models of bicycles and golf equipment offer particularly good deals.
 It’s also a smart time to negotiate the cost of a backyard swimming pool.
-If you live in a warmer area, it’s slow season for pool builders, so it’s likely you’ll get a good deal on construction.
+If you live in a warmer area, it’s slow season for pool builders, so it’s likely you’ll get a good deal on construction, and on other essentials like a pool robot best thing, which it does is, at disinfecting the pool.
 It doesn’t hurt to ask!

 A very popular holiday promotion is giving gift cards with purchases.
 If you’re going to be buying anyway, save those cards to give as gifts.
 Of course, you can also use them to cut your total gift-buying bill or, later in the year, when you see a particularly good sale.